PoisonedYouth/ktor-encryption-server/README.md

 This request is adding a new user with given username and password.
 Additionally a custom expiration period for upload files can be specified.
-The username must be unique accross all users and the password musst fulfill the mentioned requirements.
+The username must be unique across all users and the password musst fulfill the mentioned requirements.

 ### Upload files (authenticated: POST: /api/upload)

 This request is uploading one or multiple files.
 Only authenticated user are able to execute this request.
-The result contains a list of upload files consist of original filname, the random storage filename, the password for accessing upload and a link for downloading the file and a link for deleting the file.
+The result contains a list of upload files consist of original filename, the random storage filename, the password for accessing upload and a link for downloading the file and a link for deleting the file.

 ### Download files (GET: /api/download)